LaClimSx/data-story-datasentinels/docs/index.markdown

 This helps explain something that often feels confusing as a user: why conflicts don’t seem to “finish.”
 There’s no final resolution where sides are clearly drawn and everyone moves on.
 Instead, relationships stay fuzzy and unstable.

-A big reason for this seems to be the role of meta communities — subreddits like r/subredditdrama, r/changemyview, or r/bestof.
+A big reason for this seems to be the role of meta communities, subreddits like r/subredditdrama, r/changemyview, or r/bestof.
 These communities regularly link outward, often critically, without being permanently “for” or “against” anyone.
 They keep conflicts visible without necessarily taking part in them the same way others do.

 And this connects back to the original question in an important way.

-If r/ADA feels like it’s constantly being talked about — criticized here, defended there, referenced somewhere else — it’s not because it’s locked into a clean rivalry.
+If r/ADA feels like it’s constantly being talked about, criticized here, defended there, referenced somewhere else, it’s not because it’s locked into a clean rivalry.
 It’s because it sits inside a web of unbalanced relationships that never quite resolve.
 Different communities interact with it for different reasons, in different contexts, without settling into a stable pattern.

-So the takeaway here isn’t that balance theory is useless — it’s that Reddit doesn’t behave like a closed social group.
+So the takeaway here isn’t that balance theory is useless, it’s that Reddit doesn’t behave like a closed social group.
 Public linking, visibility, and performative criticism keep relationships fluid and unresolved.

 In short:
 Reddit conflict doesn’t end in peace treaties or permanent enemies.